 JBoss Architecture Overview

 JBoss Application Server is assembled from a set of independent, yet cooperating components and services that are neatly packaged and fully hot-deployable.
 It is architected to be seamlessly embeddable in applications, and the nature of its embedding is completely customizable to the requirements of the application itself.
 Only the critical and necessary application server components, therefore, need to be brought along as part of the application’s baseline footprint.
-Developers can also easily create and add their own services to the system, thus ensuring that custom services exhibit the same consistent behavior as the JBoss standard set of services.”
+Developers can also easily create and add their services to the system, thus ensuring that customs services exhibit the same consistent behavior as the JBoss standard set of services."

 JBoss Microcontainer Layer

 JBoss Microcontainer is an inversion of control (IoC) framework.
 IoC frameworks let you create, configure, and wire up simple Java objects (POJOs).
 Classes don’t need special coding to be usable.
 The objects created usually represent the modules of your application.

 - Replaces JMX-based Microkernel, though still supports all JMX Microkernel features

 - POJO based kernel (no need for Standard/XMBean or MBeanProxy)

 - Transparent AOP integration

 - Service-oriented architecture - service is either defined as a POJO or a JMX Managed Bean (use the JMX kernel, still available in JBoss 5.x but is created by JBoss Microcontainer).